DerEchtePilz/EconomyPlugin/README.md

 - Buying items
 - A custom permission system
 - A trade system
-- A discord integration (usable, but in BETA)
+- A discord integration
+- A friend system

 ## How to use this plugin
 Using this plugin is pretty simple!
 Just put it in your server's `plugin` folder and start it.